Configure Simple Response for Palo Alto NGFW: Block External IP Address

 This connection also requires an Alert Logic IDS appliance.
 You specify a network where your appliance is located, and Alert Logic chooses the appropriate appliance to connect to the specified hostname or IP address.
 Choosing the network instead of a specific appliance prevents you from needing to update the connection as appliances are added to or removed from the network.
 The IDS appliances in the selected network must be able to connect to the firewall using the TCP port selected, 443 by default.
 Any routing, network segmentation, cloud security groups, and other network access controls must allow outbound communication from all IDS appliances in the selected network to the firewall.

 Alert Logic provides the following steps to help you create the connection.
-For further questions about the steps performed in Palo Alto NGFW, contact Palo Alto support, or refer to the vendor documentation listed in the technical reference section.
+For further questions about the steps performed in Palo Alto NGFW, contact Palo Alto support

 (Optional) Generate an API key for Palo Alto Networks NGFW access